Simplicial Convolutional Filters: Spectral Analysis of Simplicial Filters

 where $\tilde{\bbH}_{\rm H}=h_0 \bbI$, $\tilde{\bbH}_{\rm G}=h_0\bbI + \sum_{l_1=1}^{L_1} \alpha_{l_1} \bLambda_{\rm{G}}^{l_1}$ and $\tilde{\bbH}_{\rm C}=h_0\bbI +\sum_{l_2=1}^{L_2} \beta_{l_2} \bLambda_{\rm{C}}^{l_2}$.
 At an arbitrary frequency $\lambda$, the frequency response $\tilde{H}_1(\lambda)$ is given by

-which is the filter frequency response at the harmonic, gradient and curl frequencies, respectively.
-From \eqref{eq.freq-response}, we make the following three observations. \begin{enumerate} \item Filter $\bbH_1$ controls the different frequency types independently.
-The coefficient $h_0$ determines the harmonic frequency response and contributes to the whole spectrum.
+which is the filter frequency response at the harmonic, gradient and curl frequencies, respectively. {By the definition of spectral filtering, the filter $\bbH_1$ cannot distinguish the signal components belonging to the subspace spanned by the eigenvectors associated to an eigenvalue of multiplicity greater than one.
+For instance, the filter cannot respond differently to multiple harmonic components, but only scale them by a factor $h_0$.} In addition, we make the following three observations. \begin{enumerate} \item Filter $\bbH_1$ controls the different frequency types independently.
+The coefficient $h_0$ determines the harmonic frequency response and contributes to the whole simplicial spectrum.
 The coefficients $\balpha$ and $\bbeta$ contribute only to the gradient and curl frequency response, respectively.
 This independent control on different signal subspaces corresponds to the different parameters imposed on the lower and upper adjacencies in the simplicial domain.
-In constrast, for $L_1=L_2$ and $\balpha=\bbeta$, the filter cannot regulate the gradient and curl spaces independently and has less flexibility.
+In {contrast}, if setting $L_1=L_2$ and $\balpha=\bbeta$ in $\bbH_1$, the filter cannot regulate the gradient and curl spaces independently and has less flexibility.